tll549/TEF/README.md

 Those columns names are not always clear and straight forward.
 We usually want to save a dictionary/explanation somewhere.

 This function takes an dictionary `description` that you can put brief explanations here, and just get back to here anytime when you are doing the analysis.
-Also, it allows you to output a HTML file as exactly what you see so that you can save it somewhere in your working directory!
+Also, it can be exported to a HTML file as exactly what you see so that you can save it somewhere in your working directory!

 First, use `get_desc_template()` to get a template, copy and paste to the chunk and start filling in your explanations, HTML code is also okay!
 See above example for what you can do.